 Age of Product’s Food for Thought of September 11th, 2016—shared with 4,435 peers—again turns to the question: What is Agile, agile, or probably “Agile”.
 With 70+ agile practices, we have a look at meaningful agile metrics, and how Scrum helps the FBI to track the bad guys.
 Nevertheless, we need to ask: What’s wrong with Scrum?

 We then dive deep into product managers fooling themselves prior to burning out, and what you can do about it.

 We also learn, what features a “good” team at Google—spoiler alert: being smart doesn’t suffice—, and why zero bullsh*t Lean is good product management.
 (If your backlog feels like a black hole, you want to listen to that podcast.)

 Last, but not least, we deconstruct Theranos’ precocious “founder” in an epic story.
-And we learn that the former Apple engineer who led the transition of the Mac to Intel processors, wasn’t consider a match for a Genius Bar job in an Apple store—at the age 54.
+And we learn that the former Apple engineer who led the transition of the Mac to Intel processors wasn’t considered a match for a Genius Bar job in an Apple store—at the age of 54.

 Agile Metrics & Scrum